AplaProject/apla-docs-en/source/topics/script.rst

 EditCron
 --------

 This contract changes the configuration of a task in cron for launch by timer.
-The contract is available only in VDE systems.
+The contract is available only in OBS.

 Parameters:

     * *Id int* - task ID.
     * *Cron string* - a string that defines the launch of the contract by timer in the *cron* format; to disable a task, this parameter must be either an empty string or absent.
-    * *Contract string* - name of the contract to launch in VDE; the contract must not have parameters in its data section.
+    * *Contract string* - name of the contract to launch in OBS; the contract must not have parameters in its data section.
     * *Limit int* - an optional field, where the number of contract launches can be specified (until contract is executed this number of times).
     * *Till string* - an optional string with the time of task must be ended (this feature is not yet implemented).
     * *Conditions string* - new rights to modify the task.